AWS charges a new unavoidable IPv4 toll, calls it "modernisation"

 We started out with some big questions on our mind.
 Let’s finish with them, too.

 Does AWS offer value for money?
 It definitely can.
 But today there’s ever less justification for AWS to be the default choice.
 The difficulties of controlling cost are a main reason businesses like Sparks Interactive leave AWS.
 New IPv4 charges will probably boil a few more frogs.
+(There's a lot more to cover here, which is why we asked NotebookLM to make quick work of the long Cloud Exit story in October 2024).

 As technology improves, are more gains going to AWS customers or shareholders?
 The shift from IPv4 to IPv6 is different to other forms of tech evolution like Moore’s Law.
 But we still see AWS wringing more money out of the old rather than enthusiastically embracing the new.
 It’s a shareholders-first mentality.